Maxiwere45/Maxiwere45/README.md

 I'm currently focusing on improving my skills in JS, SHELL, and REST API.
 If you're interested in collaborating on a project or just want to connect, feel free to reach out to me via email ^^.

-Below you'll find a list of my coding skills.
+Above you'll find a list of my coding skills.
 Thanks for stopping by!

 Thank you for taking the time to read my profile.
 Please feel free to reach out if you have any questions !